Jicheng (Beijing): State of Yan

-Early Imperial Era

 Qin dynasty

-Qin general Wang Jian conquered Ji in 226 BC and the First Emperor completed his unification of China in 221 BC.
+The Qin general Wang Jian conquered Ji in 226 BC and the First Emperor completed his unification of China in 221 BC.
 The country was organized into 48 commanderies.
-Ji was the capital of the Guangyang Commandery.
+Ji was the capital of the Guangyang Commandery, whose name it sometimes used.
 To prevent the Warring States from regaining their power, the First Emperor ordered the walls of the old capitals be destroyed and Ji's walls were torn down in 215 BC but later rebuilt.
 The Qin removed defensive barriers dividing the Warring States, including the southern wall of the Yan, which separated the Beijing Plain from the Central Plain, and built a national roadway network.
 Ji served as the junction for the roads connecting the Central Plain with Mongolia and Manchuria.
 The First Emperor visited Ji in 215 BC and, to protect the frontier from the Xiongnu, had the Qin Great Wall built north of Ji and fortified Juyong Pass.
 The Qin conscripted men from throughout the country to be garrisoned at the forts north of Ji.
-In 209 BC, a group of conscripts who were delayed in their march to the north by flooding in central China and faced penalty by death, rose in rebellion under the leadership of Chen Sheng and Wu Guang.
+In 209 BC, a group of conscripts who were delayed in their march to the north by flooding in central China and faced the penalty of death, rose in rebellion under the leadership of Chen Sheng and Wu Guang.
 The rebellion spread to Ji, where Han Guang revived the Yan Kingdom.
 Han Guang sent his subordinate Zang Tu to help rebel leader Xiang Yu, who succeeded in capturing the Qin capital at Xianyang in 207 BC.
 Xiang Yu then divided the country into Eighteen Principalities, appointing Zang Tu as the lord of Ji and Han Guang as the lord of nearby Liaodong.
 Han Guang refused to cede Ji to Zang Tu, who seized the city and killed Han Guang.
 Zang Tu then sided with Liu Bang, the lord of Sichuan, in the war against Xiang Yu.
 After Liu Bang prevailed and founded the Han dynasty, Zang Tu was appointed the Prince of Yan, and governed the Principality of Yan from Ji.

-Han dynasty
+Han and Xin dynasties

 When the Han court began to purge former supporters of Xiang Yu, Zang Tu became fearful and rebelled.
 Liu Bang as the Emperor Gaozu personally led a campaign against Zang Tu in Ji.
 Zang Tu was defeated and killed in 206 BC.
 Emperor Gaozu appointed his childhood friend Lu Wan as the Prince of Yan.
 In 195 BC, he became distrustful of Lu Wan and invaded Ji.
 Lu Wan fled to the Xiongnu in the steppes.
 To tighten control of the region, the Emperor Gaozu sent his son Liu Jian to Ji as the Prince of Yan.
 After Liu Jian died in 181 BC, Gaozu's widow, the Empress Lü Zhi controlled the Han court, and made her nephew Lü Tong as the Prince of Yan.
 When Empress Lü Zhi's regency ended in 179 BC, Liu Ze became the Prince of Yan and his family ruled Ji for three generations.